Skip to content

 So you stop doing what is working.

-Consistency is no longer important and it begins to take a toll.
+Consistency is no longer important and it begins to take a toll on your business.

-Recently, I had an advisor who had been converting his 1st appts (new leads) to 2nd appts like clockwork.
+We had an advisor who was converting his 1st appts (new leads) to 2nd appts like clockwork.

-His process was dialed-in and his results were new clients.
+His process was dialed-in and his results were new financial clients.

 He was confident in himself and what he was doing.